 - Working with Kier Living at Manor Kingsway in Derby, we constructed foundations for 200 houses with associated infrastructure, including a complex remodelling of a busy junction of the A5111 maintaining: a live carriageway at all times.

-- And we’ve just invested in a training centre, with plans to recreate site conditions to give our apprentices real-life experience.
+- And we’ve just invested in a training centre, with plans to create a bespoke training environment, recreating site conditions for our groundworks apprentices and trainees.